ssghait007/blog/HOW-TO-ADD-BLOG-POST.md

 2. 🔀 **Create a New Branch:** Create a new branch to work on your blog post.

-3. ➕ **Add Your Markdown File:** In the `contents/blogs` folder, create a new Markdown file and paste the sample blog post content.
+3. ➕ **Add Your Markdown File:** In the `contents/blogs` folder, create a new Markdown file and paste the sample blog post content.[Blog Post Template](BLOG-TEMPLATE.md)

 4. ✏️ **Edit the Metadata:** Modify the metadata section at the beginning of the file to match your blog post details.